-One of the 3 semi-precious gems, Montana sapphires come in a rainbow of colors.
+One of the 3 semi-precious gems, Montana sapphires come in a rainbow of colors and make great jewelry!
 Montana sapphire deposits produce every hue of sapphire known but in general, they do tend to be light blues and greens, resembling sea-glass or old broken coke bottles.
 Montana is known as the Treasure State for a good reason but the sapphires are a focal point of that.

 The sapphires found in the El Dorado Bar of the Missouri River range from 1 to 12 carats, with the largest found at Montana Gems of Philpsburg to date being 34.7carats!
 Sapphires from this deposit tend to run larger than Rock Creek gems but are tough to spot due to their rough shape and muted colors amongst the river gravels.
 El Dorado sapphires come in a wide range of colors, with several color-shift stones being produced.
 You may find an occasional ruby, garnet, and/or hematite specimen.
 Often the hematite has replaced various seeds, nuts, even clam shells and give you a fossilized impression that’s quite interesting and fun to add to your collection.
 This material may also contain small flakes of gold, fossils or petrified wood.